madhumaddy77/JS-JAVASCRIPT/README.md

 # JS-JAVASCRIPT
-Java script repo for practice
+Java script repo for practice--- huahahaha
 -(its just me. )